Atal Tunnel

 Atal Tunnel (अटल सुरंग) is a 9.02 km road tunnel connecting Manali and Keylong, thus helping in bypassing the Rohtang Pass, Himachal Pradesh in the eastern Pir Panjal range of the Himalayas.
 It carries two lanes of National Highway 3 and is the longest highway single-tube tunnel above 10000 ft in the world.
 It is named after the former Prime Minister of India, Atal Bihari Vajpayee.
+There are other tunnels under-construction on this NH3 Leh-Manali Highway.

 The tunnel reduces the travel time and overall distance between Manali and Keylong on the way to Leh.
 The route, which previously went through Gramphu, was 116 km long and took 5 to 6 hours in good conditions.
 The new route via the tunnel brings down the total distance travelled to 71 km which can be covered in about 2 hours, a reduction of around 3 to 4 hours when compared to the earlier route.
-Moreover, the tunnel bypasses most of the sites that were prone to road blockades, avalanches, and traffic snarls.
+Moreover, the tunnel bypasses most of the sites that were prone to road blockades, avalanches, and traffic snarls, especially during winters.